Upgrading the server components

 If your SQL Server security does not allow you to upgrade remotely, you can upgrade the server components manually by copying SQBServerSetup.exe to the server and running it.
 By default SQBServerSetup.exe is located in:

-Upgrading from SQL Backup version 5, 6 or 7
+Upgrading from SQL Backup version 5 or greater

-The scripts and jobs you created using version 5, 6 or 7 are supported in version 8, and will work in the same way.
+The scripts and jobs you created using version 5 or greater are supported, and will work in the same way.

 Upgrading the activity cache

 The activity cache speeds up the display of backup and restore history in the SQL Backup Pro GUI by storing a copy of the backup and restore history for your registered SQL Servers.